scarlett-foundation/scarlett-core/whitepaper/scarlett-whitepaper.md

 3.  **A Multi-Layered Application Environment:**
     Scarlett supports both:
     - **Kernel Space:** Performance-critical, governance-approved native modules built directly into the blockchain (implemented in the base protocol for maximum efficiency and security).
-      *Example: The `x/emissions` module, which manages protocol token distribution, operates in kernel space for optimal performance and trust.*
+      *Example: Core protocol functions like emissions (`x/emissions`), governance (`x/gov`), and the forthcoming decentralized marketplace for AI inference and compute (`x/inference`) operate in kernel space for optimal performance and trust.*
     - **Application Space:** Permissionless CosmWasm smart contracts.
 This environment provides the fundamental primitives for a decentralized AI economy, enabling developers to build:
         * **Data & Pre-processing Markets:** Creating services for large-scale data scraping, cleaning, and labeling—forming a decentralized alternative to platforms like Scale AI.
         * **Distributed Model Training & Fine-Tuning:** Allowing for the collaborative training of large foundation models and the specialization of models for niche tasks.